First responders at risk after state-issued masks found to be defective

-LAWRENCE, MASS.
-(WHDH) - Over the last few months, Massachusetts has received and purchased tens of thousands of masks for first responders and health care professionals.
+BOSTON (WHDH) - Over the last few months, Massachusetts has received and purchased tens of thousands of masks for first responders and health care professionals amid the coronavirus pandemic.

 According to a test performed at the Massachusetts Institute of Technology, some of those masks, like the KN95s from China, have proven to be defective.

-The state’s website advises paramedics not to use those KN95s when performing certain procedures on COVID positive patients.
+The state’s website advises paramedics not to use those KN95s when performing certain procedures on COVID-19-positive patients.

 “We’ve been at a deficit and been behind on things as far as PPE from the start,” Rich MacKinnon, president of the Professional Firefighters of Massachusetts organization, said.